-"Notice of Violation ("NOV")" means an administrative order directing a person or entity to comply with the provisions of this Ordinance.
+"Notice of Violation (NOV)" means an administrative order directing a person or entity to comply with the provisions of this Ordinance.
 Such order may include a compliance schedule directing specific actions to be completed by the person or entity within a specific follow-up inspection time period.

-"Notice of Violation, Compliance Schedule" means an enforceable schedule included in the Notice of Violation specifying a date or dates by which the Director or Director's designee must re-inspect to ensure compliance with a standard, requirement, prohibition or limitation.
+"Notice of Violation, Compliance Schedule" means an enforceable schedule included in the Notice of Violation specifying a date or dates by which the Director must re-inspect to ensure compliance with a standard, requirement, prohibition or limitation.